aaron-wpso/myFirstRepo/README.md

 Things you need to install the software

--Spring Tool Suite 3
+- Spring Tool Suite 3
--MySQL (The one I have is: Server version:5.6.41-log MySQL Community Server (GPL))
+- MySQL (The one I have is: Server version:5.6.41-log MySQL Community Server (GPL))
 - Web browser (Chrome is preferred)